pauldambra/pauldambra.github.io/_posts/2015-02-19-reactotype-2.md

 </div>
 ```

 Copying what I already had to turn this into a React component was a very short job.
-And then I moved onto a little research to see what approaches there were to solve my problem and I stumbled on [a blog exploring React](http://tech.pro/blog/2020/a-thrown-to-the-wolves-hands-on-introduction-to-react) that used a JS pub/sub library called [postal.js](https://github.com/postaljs/postal.js).
+And then I moved onto a little research to see what approaches there were to solve my problem and I stumbled on a JS pub/sub library called [postal.js](https://github.com/postaljs/postal.js).

 > What is it?